- Brand name

 If you have any concerns about this vaccine, ask your doctor, nurse or pharmacist.

-Menveo is a vaccine used for active immunization of adolescents (from 11 years of age) and adults to prevent invasive disease caused by Neisseria meningitidis serogroups A, C, W-135 and Y. The use of this vaccine should be in accordance with the official recommendations.
+MENVEO is a vaccine used for active immunisation of children (from 2 months of age), adolescents and adults to prevent invasive disease caused by Neisseria meningitidis serogroups A, C, W-135 and Y. The use of this vaccine should be in accordance with the official recommendations.

 Meningitis is an infection of the spinal fluid and the tissues that surround the brain.
 Of the microbes that cause meningitis, one of the most severe is Neisseria meningitidis (meningococcus).
 Meningococcal meningitis is an infectious disease that is spread from person to person.
 It is a very serious disease that is sometimes fatal, and may cause permanent physical and neurological damage among survivors.

-Please note that Menveo can only protect you from meningitis caused by four groups of Neisseria meningitidis (A, C, W-135 and Y).
+Please note that MENVEO can only protect you/ your child from meningitis caused by four groups of Neisseria meningitidis (A, C, W-135 and Y).

-It will not protect you from Meningitis caused by other groups of Neisseria meningitidis, or meningitis caused by different kinds of microbes.
+It will not protect you/ your child from Meningitis caused by other groups of Neisseria meningitidis, or meningitis caused by different kinds of microbes.

 How it works